The subelliptic heat kernels on SL(2,R) and on its universal covering $\widetilde{SL(2,R)}$: integral representations and some functional inequalities: Introduction

 \

-This paper is divided in three parts.
-In the first one, we recall some basics facts about the Lie group $\SL$ and express the coordinates we will use in the sequel.
+This paper is divided into three parts.
+In the first one, we recall some basics facts about the Lie group $\SL$, we describe precisely the subelliptic structure we consider and how we lift it to $\tSL$.
+We also introduce some cylindrical coordinates that we will use in the sequel.
 In the second one, we derive the integral representation of the heat kernel and give its consequences.
-In the last one, we establish some gradient estimates and some functional inequalities for the heat kernel.
+In the last one, we establish some gradient estimates and some functional inequalities for the heat kernels.